meganomic/scat/README.md

 # Small Cat (scat)
 A small (112 bytes) 64bit `cat` program written in assembly for my amusement.

-scat32.asm contains a 32bit version that uses sendfile with the limitations that implies which results in a 58 byte exexecutable.
+scat32.asm contains a 32bit version that uses sendfile with the limitations that implies which results in a 58 byte executable.

 ### Usage
 **scat** [filename]